guettli/n-days-later-method/README.md

 # Notes

-As soon as you mark an message as done or you use +N the next message should be opened.
-Like a flipbook.

 In the past, I made a distinction between deleting an message and marking it as done.
 Today I just mark everything as done.
 I try to save energy (if work can be avoided, then I avoid it).
 Creating two different groups ("done" and "deleted") brings me hardly any value.
-This save mental energy (See [Thinkg, Fast and Slow](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow))

 # Compared to tennis or badminton